-Meredith Reynolds, M.A., is a fifth year clinical psychology doctoral student with an emphasis in neuropsychology at the University of Montana.
+Meredith Reynolds, M.A., is a sixth year clinical psychology doctoral student with an emphasis in neuropsychology at the University of Montana and is currently on internship.
 She is from Kelowna, BC, Canada and she completed her Bachelor of Arts (Psychology) degree from the University of British Columbia in 2012.
 Meredith is currently working with Dr. Stuart Hall.
 Her research interests include: how neuropsychological test security is threatened on the Internet, diagnosis threat, mild traumatic brain injury, and the development of novel neuropsychological tests.
 Her other interests include fitness, crafts, and cats.

-Lindsey Grove is a sixth year clinical psychology Ph.D. graduate student.
+Lindsey Grove is a seventh year clinical psychology Ph.D. graduate student and is currently on internship.
 Her graduate research has focused on the impact of various variables on the perspectives of victims of sexual violence, under the advisement of Christine Fiore, Ph.D.
 Lindsey has enjoyed developing her teaching skills through numerous opportunities to instruct on subjects ranging from introductory psychology to upper division courses.
 Her clinical training is adult focused with special interests in trauma, health behavior change, and co-occurring disorders.
 Her future career aspirations include working in an integrated care setting and continuing to teach.
 Beyond studying to become a psychologist, Lindsey enjoys spending time with her family and being in the outdoors.
 Specifically she has enjoyed playing volleyball, working at the farmers market, exploring trails, and walking around downtown Missoula.
 Originally from the southeast, Missoula has become home to her and her family.

-Priya is a sixth year doctoral student in the Clinical Psychology program working with Dr. Jennifer Waltz.
+Priya is a seventh year doctoral student in the Clinical Psychology program working with Dr. Jennifer Waltz and is currently on internship.
 She earned her Master’s in Psychology in 2015 from UM.
 Priya’s primary research interests include emotion dysregulation, self-compassion, and Borderline Personality Disorder.
 Priya’s passion also lies with Dialectical Behavior Therapy (DBT); she has led two DBT skills groups, and plans to obtain certification in DBT upon completion of her program.
 Prior to graduate school, Priya obtained a bachelor’s degree in Chemistry and worked in a research laboratory for a few years.
 She then returned to school to pursue a Bachelor’s in Psychology; here she gained experience with research in suicide prevention.
 Montana has nestled into her heart, and when outside of school, she enjoys hiking, yard work, and hot springs.